emb-riscv/specs-markdown/improvements-upon-privileged.md

 Plus that in the microcontroller profile there are _no_ hardware security boundaries, so the risk of attacks somehow exploiting the CSR-as-MMIO is a non-issue.

+### The hardware stack limit register is expensive

+> "The stack limit register needs to be read and compared on every store via the stack register so it should have dedicated read circuit and comparator.

+Yes, it is a small price to pay, but by far the most common cause of crash in a multi-threaded device is stack overflow, so detecting this exception should be worth the extra price.

 ## Proposed steps to change the current RISC-V specs